jonfreeland/kaomoji-gen/README.md

 Feel free to contribute with a pull request (new parts, additional tagging would be great), or fork it!

 ##### Techincal stuff:
 This is a small `node.js` experiment using [Koa](http://koajs.com/) and an elasticsearch service.
-It's currently tested on a `Heroku` environment and should work straight away.
+It's currently tested on a `Heroku` environment and should be ready to deploy right away.
 Tried with `Searchbox` as the elasticsearch service.
 It's available as a free (or paid) addon.

+Use `.envexample` as an example of how your `.env` file should look for local development.